|

 the gospel that Paul preached.
 Timothy was supposed to try to straighten

 this matter out.
-In
+Note

 verse 4 Paul says that such thinking does not produce the real work of God